-CODE TITLE DEFINITION EXAMPLES APPLICATION LEVEL 1 LEVEL 2 LEVEL 3 S47 Technology/ Computer Misuse Students shall not purposely look for security problems (using tools including, but not limited to network sniffers, proxies, scripts, password guesser/detection) to attempt to disrupt school technology resources, engage in any activity that monopolizes or compromises school technology resources or gain or attempt to gain unauthorized access to the District's computer data, network, or systems for any purpose including phishing, heaking, and/or support of the property of th Harassment consisting of an intentional, substantial, and unreasonable verbal, physical or written contact that is initiated, maintained, or repeated.
-This prohibition includes but is not limited to, harassment, intimidation or abuse of students or others based on actual or perceived race, creed, color, national origin, religion, sex, age, disability, sexual orientation, gender, gender identity or a physical characteristic.
+CODE TITLE DEFINITION EXAMPLES APPLICATION LEVEL 1 LEVEL 2 LEVEL 3 \$47 Technology/ Computer Misuse Students shall not purposely look for security problems (using tools including, but not limited to network sniffers, proxies, scripts, password guesser/detection) to attempt to disrupt school technology resources, engage in any activity that monopolizes or compromises school technology resources or gain or attempt to gain unauthorized access to the District's computer data, network, or systems for any purpose including phishing, hacking, and/or spanning activities.
+Using unsunthorized web browsers (not installed on the device by APS).
+Using a Virtual Private Network Service where the provided the provided but are not limited to suppering which or damogning the District system, sharing, modifying or altering District log-in information, accessing, copying, or modifying another user's files without authorization.
+Multiple and/or prior infractions could another user's files without authorization.
+Behaviors that implicate Title IX regulations (as implemented) will be handled pursuant to the District's Title IX policy.
 S47.1 1 to 3 Days Detention S47.2 1 to 5 Days ISS OR 1 to 3 Days OSS S47.3 4 to 10 Days OSS and possible referral to a student disciplinary hearing where the student may face long-term suspension or expulsion.

 CODE TITLE DEFINITION EXAMPLES APPLICATION LEVEL 1 LEVEL 2 LEVEL 3 S48 Repeated Offenses Repeated discipline offenses disrupt the learning environment.
 Students shall not exhibit behavior resulting in assignment of disciplinary interventions on a recurrent basis.
-The underlying rule violations leading to a violation of this rule must have resulted in discipline interventions.
-Offenses resulting in assignment of detention, suspension, or expulsion from school are not eligible for consideration as a repeat offense.
-The repeated rule violations do not need to be the same or similar in nature.
-Progressive Discipline Guidance: 3-6 Level 1 Offenses in one semester = Level 2 3-6 Level 1 Offenses in one Semester = Level 3 T Level 2 Offenses in one Semester = Level 3 Harassment consisting of an intentional, substantial and unreasonable verbal, physical or written contact that is initiated, maintained, or repeated.
-This prohibition includes but is not limited to, harassment, intimidation or abuse of students or others based on actual or perceived race, creed, color, national origin, religion, sex, age, disability, sexual orientation, gender, gender identity or a physical characteristic.
-S48.1 1 to 3 Days Detention S48.2 1 to 5 Days ISS OR 1 to 3 Days OSS S48.3 4 to 10 Days OSS and possible referral to a student disciplinary hearing where the student may face long-term suspension or expulsion.
+The underlying no value seems to be a violation to this rule must have resulted in disciple underlying no value seems to be a violation to the sum of the property of the prope \$48.1 1 to 3 Days Detention S48.2 1 to 5 Days ISS OR 1 to 3 Days OSS S48.3 4 to 10 Days OSS and possible referral to a student disciplinary hearing where the student may face long-term suspension or expulsion.